projectacrn/acrn-hypervisor/doc/tutorials/vuart_configuration.rst

 two functions: one is the console, the other is communication. vUART only works on a single function.

-Currently, only two vUART configurations are added to the predefined scenarios, but you can customize the scenarios to enable more using the :ref:`ACRN configuration toolset <acrn_config_workflow>`
+Only two vUART configurations are added to the predefined scenarios, but you can customize the scenarios to enable more using the :ref:`ACRN configuration toolset <acrn_config_workflow>`.

 Console Enable List
 ===================